Native American Youth 4-H & FFA

 Funding is currently available under the following opportunities:

-Agricultural Assistance Grants
+Agricultural Business Assistance Grant

 Individual tribal members from or residing in the greater Owens Valley area are eligible for OVWIC Agricultural Assistance Grants to establish or enhance local agriculture-related tribal businesses.
 Regrants of up to $5,000 are available, and funding applications are accepted and evaluated on a rolling basis.
 Click the application materials below for more details.

 Agriculture Business Assistance Grant Application (Word Document)